Economy Feb 13 Roses are red, violets are blue, if cocoa is cheaper why isn't chocolate, too? By Dee-Ann Durbin, Associated Press

-Nation Jul 16 5 Stories: Manicures with microchips, Dorothy’s dress finds its way home and other stories you missed By Deema Zein, Julia Griffin
+Nation Jul 16 5 Stories: Manicures with microchips, Dorothy's dress finds its way home and other stories you missed A giant panda comeback, microchip manicures and Judy Garland’s “Wizard of Oz” isn’t in Kansas anymore.
+Check out these stories and others you might have missed on this week's episode of 5 Stories.
+By Deema Zein, Julia Griffin

 World Jul 11 Watch 11:43 A Dutch chocolate company's fight to end illegal child labor The chocolate industry has a dark side: almost 1.6 million children work -- illegally -- in the cocoa growing regions of Ghana and Ivory Coast.
 Tony’s Chocoloneley, a quirky but popular chocolate brand in The Netherlands, is on a mission… By Megan Thompson, Joan Martelli

-Nation Feb 17 Nestlé chocolate will be artificial flavor free mid-2015 Nestlé USA announced on Tuesday, its removal of all artificial flavors and FDA- certified colors including red and yellow from their chocolate candies.
-By Jasmine Wright
+Feb 17 Nestlé chocolate will be artificial flavor free mid-2015 By Jasmine Wright Nestlé USA announced on Tuesday, its removal of all artificial flavors and FDA- certified colors including red and yellow from their chocolate candies.
+Continue reading

 Oct 31 The other Ebola scare: the rising cost of chocolate By Santi Falcone With Ebola inducing fears about West Africa's cocoa supply, truffle maker Santi Falcone is paying agribusiness giant Cargill more than he ever has for chocolate.
 And because he just signed a one-year contract, the pinch Falcone is feeling won't let… Continue reading